What's 0.6 as a Fraction? A complete walkthrough

 Simplifying Fractions: Finding the Greatest Common Factor (GCF)

 The fraction 6/10 is not in its simplest form.
-To simplify a fraction, we need to find the greatest common factor (GCF) of the numerator and denominator – the largest number that divides both evenly.
-The factors of 6 are 1, 2, 3, and 6.
+Think about it: to simplify a fraction, we need to find the greatest common factor (GCF) of the numerator and denominator – the largest number that divides both evenly.
+Even so, the factors of 6 are 1, 2, 3, and 6.
 The factors of 10 are 1, 2, 5, and 10.
 The greatest common factor of 6 and 10 is 2.

 To simplify, we divide both the numerator and denominator by the GCF: